 Credit cards often get a bad rap.
 While it’s true that some have interest rates higher than others and charge exorbitant fees, the problem is more likely a result of their improper use than the card itself.
-There are numerous benefits to using a credit card over a debit card or cash.
-While you may not choose to make every purchase using a credit card, paying with a credit card instead of cash simplifies recordkeeping.
+There are numerous benefits to them over a debit card or cash.
+While you may not choose to make every purchase with it, paying with a credit card instead of cash simplifies recordkeeping.
 A quick review of your monthly statement reveals where you’re overspending.
 Cardholders can use this information to create or modify a monthly budget.

 Establishing a credit history is a priority.

 Paying your credit card bill on time each month and keeping your balance low can actually boost your credit health.
 Major credit card issuers submit a record of cardholder payment activity and balance information to at least one of the major credit reporting bureaus: Equifax, TransUnion, or Experian.
 Making a purchase using cash or a debit card will not help your credit.

 You’re able to secure a zero percent introductory interest rate.

 Some credit card issuers compete for your business by offering a low introductory rate for a limited time.
 This promotional rate may apply to new purchases, balance transfers, or both.
 Cardholders can use this opportunity to save money on large purchases or by paying off higher interest cards with a balance transfer.

 Carrying a balance on a high-interest rate card for months or years can keep you in the debt cycle and stall your plans for a new home purchase or early retirement.
 Depending on your credit health, you might secure a new card with a zero percent introductory or promotional rate.
 When you transfer your debt to a credit card with a lower interest rate, you can get out of debt sooner since you’ll save on interest charges.

 Travel plans include a hotel stay or car rental.